butterpaneermasala/Maze-game/README.md

-## Maze Runner
+## Maze Run - Zombie

 ### Description:

-Maze Runner is a Python-based maze game where the player navigates through a maze to collect diamonds while avoiding AI-controlled zombies.
+Maze Run - Zombie is a Python-based maze game where the player navigates through a maze to collect diamonds while avoiding AI-controlled zombies.
 The game features various characters and elements, including the player, zombies, diamonds, and grass bushes.

 ### Characters and Elements: